joestubbs/coe379L-sp24/docs/unit01/intro_da_and_numpy.rst

     >>> m[3]
     IndexError: index 3 is out of bounds for axis 0 with size 3

-Slicing multi-dimensional arrays also works, but now if we provide fewer indexes than the dimension of the array, the result is another array.
+Indexing multi-dimensional arrays also works, but now if we provide fewer indexes than the dimension of the array, the result is another array.

 For example,